 * Get your plants off the floor: over 700 species can cause illness or death if eaten, including such common ones as lily of the valley, iris, and poinsettia.

-* Pad the corners of low tables, chairs, fireplace hearths.
+* Pad the corners of low tables, chairs, and fireplace hearths.

 * Make sure your fireplace screen and tools can't be pulled over.